andersonscreekps/andersonscreekps-website/content/our-school/school-council.md

 ### Department of Education and Training representatives

 Department employees include staff members at the school.
-Members of this category may make up no more than one third of the total membership of school council.
+Members of this category may make up no more than one-third of the total membership of the school council.
 As the executive officer, the principal of the school is automatically one of these members.

 * Sue Dyos - School Principal, Executive Officer
+* Meredith Thornton - Acting Assistant Principal
 * Amanda Callaway
-* Jake Laurie - Acting Assistant Principal
 * Deidre Prior
 * Maja Rizzotto